 UWSC Fills Gaps During Summer

-The areas of education, income and health intersect frequently, which is very true when helping children during summer months.
+The areas of health, education, and financial stability intersect frequently, which is very true when helping children during summer months.

-We know that research spanning 100 years shows that students lose ground over the summer months.
-Sadly, students from families with low incomes lose, on average, two months or more in reading.
-For many of these students, they are already behind when they first come to school.
-Even if they can catch up during the school year, the lack of learning opportunities in the summer makes that gap even wider.
-What is most alarming is that by the end of 5th grade, these children who would benefit from additional support are nearly three grade equivalents behind more affluent peers in reading.
+Research from the Annie E Casey Foundation and the national Campaign for Grade Level Reading has shown that students who are not engaged in either academics or enrichment activities lose ground with their education over the summer months.
+Additionally, students from families with lower resources lose, on average, two months or more in reading proficiency.
+Some students are already behind academically due to challenges and barriers they experience during the school year.
+The lack of learning opportunities in the summer can make that gap even wider.
+What is most alarming is that by the end of 5th grade, these children who would benefit from additional support are nearly three grade equivalents behind more affluent peers in reading proficiency.

-Summer is also a time when families have a harder time making their budgets work because their food costs increase so dramatically.
-To make matters worse, the food that is available to them for quick and easy preparation may not be the healthiest choice in most cases.
+Summer is also a time when some families have a harder time making their budgets work because their food costs increase so dramatically.
+Food insecurity during these summer months negatively impacts these families the most, as children who are normally receiving meals at school during the day do not have that option.
+Healthy food options may be limited as well because the food that is available for quick and easy preparation may not be the healthiest choice.

-Knowing all of these things, UWSC has taken an active role in providing enrichment opportunities and meal planning for children during the summer.
-Together, with other community partners, UWSC will again help fund and implement summer programs in Ames, Ballard and Nevada this summer.
+Knowing all of these things, United Way of Story County has taken an active role in providing food and academic enrichment opportunities for children during the summer.
+Together, with other community partners, UWSC through the Story County Reads education initiative helps fund and implement summer programs in Ames, Ballard, Collins-Maxwell and Nevada.

-UWSC is working with the school districts, and the planning teams are organizing the summer food and enrichment programs to complement the academic program.
+UWSC is working with the school districts of Ames, Nevada, Collins-Maxwell and Ballard along with the Summer Learning team for Story County Reads to organize and implement the summer food and enrichment programs to complement the academic program.

-Enrichment activities last year included learning opportunities in the areas of science, technology, reading, engineering, math and the arts.
-Both programs relied heavily on volunteers to provide the meals and the learning experiences.
+- Enrichment activities from previous years included learning opportunities in the areas of science, technology, reading, engineering, math and the arts.
+All sites for programs rely heavily on volunteers to provide the meals and the learning experiences.
 See the impact in the videos below!

-Without the help of our dedicated partners, we would not be able to create and sustain great summer programming for children.
+We would not be able to create and sustain great summer programming for children without the help of our dedicated partners.
 THANK YOU for helping us build a community of learners!